Jake-Carter/msdk/Examples/MAX78000/I2C_ADXL359/README.md

 ### Prepare Hardware:

--   Connect INT2 on the ADXL343 to header J4.9, labeled "3".
--   Connect ADXL343 I2C pins to the header pins J4.11 and J4.12, labeled "SDA" and "SCL" respectively.
+-   Connect ADXL359 I2C pins to the header pins for I2C1 labeled "SDA" and "SCL" respectively.
+-   Supply 3V power supply to the board.
+-   Connect SCLK pin to ground to disable SPI and enable I2C.
+-   Connect ASEL pin to ground to get the I2C device address as 0x1D
+Note:- This requires five pin connections with the board.

 ### Required Connections: